 Undergraduate robes are black, and cum laude graduates wear gold robes.
 Students graduating with distinction (cum laude, etc.) will receive email notification from the Registrar's Office mid-semester indicating this status; this email must be presented to regalia representatives to rent the gold robes.
 (For questions about graduating with distinction, please contact the Registrar's Office.)
 University Honors Scholars graduates wear green robes and a black stole.
 A list of University Honors Scholars is provided to the regalia representatives.
 Honorary society cords are considered part of the regalia, and are provided by each honorary society.

-Saturday, December 16th, regalia will be available for pick up 1-hour prior to each graduation until 5:00 p.m.
-All regalia pickups must be completed by 5:00 p.m.
 Note: The tassel for undergraduates in the College of Health and Human Sciences is maroon and is yours to keep, along with your cap.
-Extra souvenir tassels are available for $8 each.
+Extra souvenir tassels are available for purchase.

 Construction Management students are given a Ram Built Hard Hat by the department during their final semester.
 Although students are NOT permitted to wear hard hats during the commencement ceremony (mortarboards are required), construction management students are encouraged to bring hard hats to commencement lineup.
 All hard hats will be placed in a bin provided by the department, and brought to the arena for graduates to wear for the department group photo taken after the ceremony.
 For questions about hard hats, please contact the Department of Construction Management.

-Guests will be seated in Moby Arena beginning at 1 p.m.
-The ceremony will begin promptly at 2 p.m., and will last approximately one and a half (1.5) hours.
+Guests will be seated in Moby Arena beginning at 6:30 p.m.
+The ceremony will begin promptly at 7:30 p.m., and will last approximately two hours.

-No tickets are required, but seating is available on a first-come, first served basis.
-To ensure there is adequate guest seating, the college recommends groups no larger than six guests per graduating student.
-To accommodate out-of-town family and friends and large groups, the university offers free live and archived webcasts of recent university commencement and commissioning ceremonies at commencement.colostate.edu.
+Tickets are free, but all guests must present a ticket in order to be seated for the ceremony.
+More information coming soon on the ticketing system.
+Please note that to accommodate out-of-town family and friends and large groups, the university offers free live and archived webcasts of recent university commencement and commissioning ceremonies at commencement.colostate.edu.

 Guests in wheelchairs can be accommodated on both the north and south ends of the concourse level, with the best view of the ceremony on the west side.
 (The best area to drop off guests in wheelchairs is at the north inclined ramp which will take them up to the concourse level; there are no elevators in this area.)
 The first two rows of seats in each section will also be reserved for guests who need special assistance because of difficulty managing stairs.
 Signs will be taped to chairs for these persons and a few of their companions.
 This seating is available on a first-come, first-served basis, and is limited, so please do not plan for large groups to sit in this area.
 A sign language interpreter will be present.
 There will be reserved seating in Section P for hearing-impaired guests.